Sydney Convention and Exhibition Centre: Architecture award

 The 1989 Australian Institute of Architects Sir John Sulman Medal for Public Architecture was jointly awarded to Philip Cox Richardson Taylor Partners for the SC&EC.
 The design team was also presented with the 2007 Excellence in Construction Award by the Master Builders Association; were finalists in the 1988 World Quaternario Award; and received a Commendation in Building and Civil Design at the 1988 National Engineering Excellence Awards.

 Criticism of demolition

 Architects John Andrews and Philip Cox spoke out over the demolition of the convention and exhibition buildings completed in 1988, blasting the demolition plans as "rather stupid".

+The Australian Institute of Architects also supported retention of the Sulman Award-winning Exhibition Centre, stating "we are opposed to the notion that you need to demolish 25‐year old buildings and replace them with new buildings on similar footprints to achieve these improvements."

 Transport

 The Sydney Monorail and Inner West Light Rail provided public transport to the centre.
 The monorail opened in 1988 and shut down in 2013.
 The light rail opened in 1997.
 The Convention and Exhibition Centre stations are named after the SC&EC.